cbruiz/printhor/README.md

 * Display
 * I/O control
   * xonxoff
-* Adaptative planing cost measurement to take a decision on chaining or not and how much.
+* Adaptative planing cost measurement to take a decision on chaining or not and how much (AKA Cornering).
-* There is an issue activating USB together with SPI in SKR E3 Mini v3 :(
 * exfat support could be great.

 # Customization